rahatray/commands/php.md

         $ sudo update-alternatives --set php /usr/bin/php5.6
         $ php -i | grep "Loaded Configuration File"

+# To create a phpinfo file, open a plain text file, add the following lines, and save as "phpinfo.php":
+    <?php

+    // Show all information, defaults to INFO_ALL phpinfo();

+    ?>

 # PHP built in webserver:
         $ php -S localhost:8000